reyesr/certificate-manager/README.md

 The root certificate and its secret key are the files that you should keep extra-safe, as they are used to create the server and client certificates.

-The CA database are a bunch of files used by openssl, it's not usually necessary except when you need to revoke client certificates: this helps keeping track of the created certificates and create a list of all the revoked ones.
-This is only useful to openssl, so you can ignore the `ca/` folder.
+The CA database is a set of files stores in the `ca/` folder, and are usually not required, except to keep track of the client certificates and their revocation.

 If you use Nginx, you will need the `www.example.com-chained-with-ca.crt` file: it's a concat of the server certificate and the CA certificate, and this is the only format (at the time of this writing) accepted by Nginx to provide chained certificates.

 If you use apache2, you would rather use the following directives:

     SSLCertificateFile /etc/apache2/ssl/www.example.com.crt
     SSLCertificateKeyFile /etc/apache2/ssl/www.example.com.key
     SSLCACertificateFile /etc/apache2/ssl/www.example.com-rootCA.crt

-Also, if you plan to use client certificate, do not forget to include the ./*.crl.pem file.
-It describes all the revoked client certificates, so it's very useful when you know that you may have to revoke a compromised certificate (rather than changing all the server and the client certificates).
+Also, if you plan to use client certificates, do not forget to include the ./*.crl.pem.
+This file lists all the revoked client certificates, so it's very useful when you know that you may have to revoke a compromised certificate (rather than changing all the server and the client certificates of your users).

 ### Creating a client certificate